Vanessa Feltz: 1980–1999: Early career and talk shows

-Feltz replaced Paula Yates on Channel 4's morning TV show The Big Breakfast, presenting a regular item where she interviewed celebrities whilst lying on a bed.
-She has alleged that she was sexually assaulted by Rolf Harris while interviewing him on the programme.
+From 1995 to 2001, Feltz presented the BBC consumer affairs programme Value for Money.
+In 1996, Feltz replaced Paula Yates on Channel 4's morning TV show The Big Breakfast, presenting a regular item where she interviewed celebrities whilst lying on a bed.
+Feltz assumed this role until 1998, and alleged that during her time on the show she was sexually assaulted by Rolf Harris while interviewing him on the programme.
 In 1997, Feltz was tricked by the spoof TV show Brass Eye.
-She also served as a magistrate from the age of 28, but was asked to stand down when she became recognisable by the defendants from her TV appearances.